Heroic Age (TV series): Storyline

 The show is set in a futuristic universe, controlled by a few races or "tribes" that possess the capabilities for interstellar travel.
 The universe had once been ruled by a "Golden Tribe" (黄金の種族 Ougon no Shuzoku), who had since left the current galaxy long ago; they passed on their knowledge to the humanoid "Silver Tribe" (銀の種族, Gin no Shuzoku), the insectoid "Bronze Tribe" (青銅の種族, Seidou no Shuzoku), and the gigantic "Heroic Tribe" (英雄の種族, Eiyuu no Shuzoku).
 The latter was later punished by the Golden Tribe for causing havoc in the universe and made to serve the other tribes as 'Nodos' (ノドス, Nodosu) - extremely powerful beings that play a key role in the story.
 Before the Golden Tribe departed, Humanity answered the call of the Golden Tribe and was dubbed the "Iron Tribe" (鉄の種族, Tetsu no Shuzoku).
 Viewed as a threat to the order of things, the Silver Tribe decided to annihilate the Iron Tribe with the aid of the Bronze Tribe.
-However, humanity survived their assault on Earth and scattered their numbers across the stars in order to preserve their race.
+However, humanity survived their assault on Earth and scattered their numbers across the stars to preserve their race.

 The story follows the voyages of the starship Argonaut and its crew to find a means to bring peace to the universe.
 The ship carries the young human clairvoyant princess Dhianeila, who is on a mission to find the mythical savior of the human race.
 This savior is expected to aid humanity in their war against the Silver and Bronze tribes, who are bent on humanity's extermination.

 Initially, the expedition finds a child-hearted boy called Age on a partially destroyed planet.
 When the Argonaut is attacked by the Bronze tribe, Age is shown to transform into a "Nodos" form, Bellcross, a gigantic and immensely powerful being.
 He easily fends off the superior attacking force.
-Having found their messiah, the Argonaut starts its way back to Dhianeila's home-world, Duey.
-During their journey home, the Silver Tribe launches several attacks on the Argonaut to prevent the ship from returning to their home-world, but Age always managed to stop them.
+Having found their messiah, the Argonaut starts its way back to Dhianeila's home world, Duey.
+During their journey home, the Silver Tribe launches several attacks on the Argonaut to prevent the ship from returning to their home world, but Age always manages to stop them.